no10ds/DEPRECATED-rapid-api/docs/guides/contributing/improvements.md

 ### Suggested solution
 Store the timeout time in the local storage, create an interval that checks every second if the timeout has been reached and update the time everytime a user does an action in any of the tabs.

+## Running the app locally needs the rat cookie from the real app

+### Problem
+Since we need to use the `DOMAIN_NAME` in order to connect to our auth systems, we need to get a valid cookie from the real application in order to run the app locally.
+Thus making our journey test fail if tried to run in the local app.
+Also, locally we run the app in http, but we have some of our endpoint hardcoded to https making the application break when trying to authenticate.
+Finally, Cognito is not aware of localhost as a possible login/logout url so any request with localhost will fail.

+### Suggested solution
+Separate the domain name and the auth domain name into different variables and dynamically assign http or https for then auth urls.
+Finally, change the default infra to allow localhost as a login/logout redirect url